2022 March: September 25-October 7, 2022.

 Every person participating on the March must sign the OVTA Lability Wavier and Code of Conduct Form and attend a safety briefing.

-Anyone firing a firelock must have the OVTA Blackpowder training.
+Anyone firing a firelock at any OVTA event must have the OVTA Blackpowder training.

 Anyone firing a firelock at Cowpens and Kings Mountain NP must also have taken the NPS Blackpowder training.